shuban-789/shuban-789.github.io/README.md

 # Personal Blog

-Showcases all of my projects and activities on a single site.
+Showcases all of my projects and activities on a single website.

 # Specifications